d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 This deserves to be stated plainly: background geometry alone does not fix support.
 The displacement field can modify propagation cost, timing, and anisotropy, but a sustained localized mode must still satisfy an independent closure condition.
 The support problem is therefore not just a geometric one.
 It is the problem of balancing transport-side phase closure against storage-side cycle burden for a self-maintaining excitation.

+The vocabulary in the following sections — closure, support, occupancy, cycle burden — is provisional working terminology for the excitation-side problem, retained because each term is doing specific work in the support-selection structure as it is currently posed.
+As that structure stabilizes, the terms are expected to be reformulated into more standard usage; the present choices are intended to keep the technical distinctions visible during development rather than to fix permanent vocabulary.

 ### 4.1 Framework-native closure functional

 The working closure/support energy is